Lotus Cortina: Mk2

 The Mk2 was a wider car than the Mk1, so although they looked the same, the steel wheels had a different offset so as not to upset the tracking, and radial tyres were now standard.
 Another attraction was the larger fuel tank.
 The spare wheel could now be mounted in its wheel well, but the battery remained in the boot to aid weight distribution.

 The only real difference to the engine bay was the air cleaner mounted on top of the engine.
 The interior was almost identical to a GT.
 The Mk2 did exactly what Ford wanted, it was far more reliable whilst still quick enough to be used in competition, until it was replaced by the Escort Twin Cam.

 The car did receive a few updates, but none as urgent as the Mk1's.
 Only a few months after production started, the Lotus badge on the rear panel was cancelled and a new TWIN CAM badge was fitted under the Cortina script on the boot lid.
 Despite the badge changes, Ford UK continued to market the model as the "Cortina Lotus".
 The new combined clock and centre console was fitted.
 In late 1968 the entire Mk2 range received some cosmetic changes; for the Lotus, this meant that the 4 dials on top of the dash were brought down and made part of the dash.
 An internal bonnet release and a more conventional mounting for the handbrake were also phased in.
 A new single-rail gearshift mechanism was used.
 The car stayed in production until 1970.

 The Cortina Lotus was marketed in Europe as the Cortina Twin Cam in 1969/70.

-Two 4-door versions were supplied to the Mid-Anglia Constabulary for evaluation as use as a fast patrol and pursuit car by British Police forces.
-The trial never went beyond the two vehicles, which are both still in existence.
+At least four 4-door versions were supplied to the Mid-Anglia Constabulary and Thames Valley Police for evaluation as use as a fast patrol and pursuit car by British Police forces.
+At least two vehicles are still in existence.